A graph coloring approach to family-based haplotype reconstruction: Applications of ECVC problems to Genomics

 \section{Applications of ECVC problems to Genomics}

-In this section we describe the connections between ECVC problems and various applications to genomics.
-Most notably we present a solution method to the \emph{haplotype reconstruction}, defined in Section~\ref{sec-haplo-rec}, in family data on sexually reproducing diploid organisms (e.g.~humans).
+In this section we use ECVC problems to develop algorithms for various problems in genomics.Most notably we present a solution method to the \emph{haplotype reconstruction problem}, defined in Section~\ref{sec-haplo-rec}, in family data on sexually reproducing diploid organisms (e.g.~humans).
 Throughout this section, we use the notation introduced in the first paragraph of Section~\ref{sec-haplo-rec}.

-Moving forward, we fix a family of individuals with known pedigree, on which a subset of individuals have been sequenced (WGS genotyped).
-For now we will assume all genotypes are not missing and will eliminate this assumption later.
-Fix a genomic interval of interest on an autosomal chromosome, which contains $n$ genetic markers.
-Using small set of high-quality markers spaced throughout the genome, and applying extensions of Elston-Stewart, Lander-Green, or other methods, one can construct the identity-by-descent (IBD) structures across the interval of interest with high confidence for the family, assuming a sufficient density of the family has been sequenced.
+Moving forward, we fix a family of individuals with known pedigree (i.e., correct relationships are known), on which a subset of individuals have been sequenced (WGS genotyped).
+For now we will assume no genotypes are missing and will eliminate this assumption later.
+Fix a genomic interval of interest on an autosomal chromosome, which contains $n$ genetic markers, $M_1, \ldots, M_n$, on which we will reconstruct the families' haplotypes.
+Using a small set of high-quality markers, $L_1, \ldots, L_d$, spaced throughout this interval and applying extensions of Elston--Stewart, Lander--Green, or other methods, one can construct the identity-by-descent (IBD) structures, i.e. IBD$_k$ at marker $L_k$ for $k \in \{1, \ldots, d\}$, across the interval of interest with high confidence for the family, assuming a sufficient density of the family has been sequenced.
+It is common for a family-based study interested in genetics to estimate IBD throughout the genome, for use in linkage analysis, using a relatively small set of high quality markers (called linkage markers).